GreyHat2/GreyHat2/README.md

 About me:

-- 🔭 I’m currently working on projectd
+- 🔭 I’m currently working on project
 - 🌱 I’m currently learning js
 - 👯 I’m looking to collaborate on anything python
 - 🤔 I’m looking for help with flask authentication